EnronMusk/2me3project/README.md

+Simply create your zoomer Java program in demo.javaX and have the program parse, compile and run it for you automatically.

 **NOTE** When cloning thie project, please clone in eclipse!
 The project has all the dependencies written for this IDE.
 Sorry if this is inconvenient.
 Dependencies:
 - [ANTLR](https://www.antlr.org/download.html)